 All Pathway 2 applicants, via their lactation academic programme, must have:

-- Minimum of 90 hours of lactation specific education within the five years immediately prior
+- Minimum of 95 hours of lactation specific education, including five hours focused on communication skills, within the five years immediately prior to examination application.

-- If applying for the April 2021 examination or beyond, an additional five (5) hours of education focused on communication skills.
-Preferably these five hours will be directly related to lactation and breastfeeding care, but this is not a requirement.
+- Preferably the five hours of education focused on communication skills will be directly related to lactation and breastfeeding care, but this is not a requirement.

 - Minimum of 300 hours of directly supervised lactation specific clinical practise within the five years immediately prior to examination application.

 - The IBCLC(s) providing the direct supervision must be currently certified IBCLCs in good standing.

 - Adherence to, with attestation, the Code of Professional Conduct for IBCLCs.

 Pathway 2 IBCLC applicants must have completed the accredited lactation academic programme within the five years immediately prior to their examination application.
 Only these specific programmes are eligible.